Kilimanjaro Kit List

 1 x Balaclava or buff/snood.

-1 x Warm gloves or mitts (waterproof recommended).
+1 x Very warm gloves or mitts (waterproof recommended).
+These should be able to fit over the light gloves below.

 1 x Hiking boots or shoes, warm, waterproof (make sure boots are well-fitted and are ‘worn-in’ to prevent blisters).